Student-centric advice and objective recommendations

 Private student loans are managed by private lenders and will not qualify for any of the above repayment plans (which are only for federal student loans).

-If you are having trouble making your private student loan payments, we recommend contacting the lender to discuss what your options might look like.
+If you are having trouble making your private student loan payments, we recommend contacting the lender.
+Discuss what your options might look like and come up with a plan.

 Additionally, you may be eligible to refinance your private student loans at a more favorable rate.
 You can see what types of private student loan refinancing rates you might qualify for through a loan refinancing marketplace.